 The FOLLOW-UP HOME VISIT is a 60 minute consultation designed to ensure good progress and troubleshoot any further problems or concerns you may have.

 Prefer to do our consultation virtually, or live outside of Metro Vancouver?
 No problem.
-My VIRTUAL BREASTFEEDING SUPPORT session offers you a 40 minute consultation by phone or Skype allowing me to troubleshoot any questions or concerns you have about feeding your baby.
+My VIRTUAL BREASTFEEDING SUPPORT session offers you a 40 minute consultation by phone or Telehealth allowing me to troubleshoot any questions or concerns you have about feeding your baby.

 “Oh breastfeeding, the most unnatural, natural thing for me as a mother.
 I had no idea what I was doing and nothing ever goes the same when you finally get home.
 Having Agnes come to our house, and really sit down and listen to my concerns really changed everything for me.
 I didn't feel rushed or brushed aside, and instead felt comfortable to discuss all my issues and ask as many questions as possible."